Academic Credit

 Definition of a Credit Hour

-- One hour of classroom or direct faculty instruction and a minimum of two hours of out of class student work each week for approximately fifteen weeks for one semester or trimester hour of credit, or ten to twelve weeks for one quarter hour of credit, or the equivalent amount of work over a different amount of time; or
+- For in-person courses, not less than one class hour (at least 50 minutes) of classroom or direct faculty instruction and a minimum of two hours out of class student work each week for approximately fifteen weeks for one semester.

 Modes of Delivery

-- Hybrid/Blended: A hybrid/blended course is one in which a combination of strategies are used in a distance environment.
+- Hybrid/Blended: A hybrid/blended course is one in which a combination of strategies is used in a distance environment.
 A classroom will be assigned for hybrid students, but there will be reduced time spent in the classroom.
-Components of the course may include asynchronous online delivery, video or web conferencing or some other technological media for out of class time.
+Components of the course may include asynchronous online delivery, video or web conferencing, or some other technological media for out-of-class time.
 Students will not only need to be able to get to class for in-class meetings, but also are required to have access to the Internet for web-based class meetings.
 This model works especially well if trying to utilize classroom space to the fullest.
 This is a very convenient approach for storing class materials, emailing students throughout the week between class meetings, storing URLs and other references, and for assigning interactive homework assignments such as participating in an online chat or threaded discussion.

 Instructional Methods